are a good thing in many games; with a limited number of Video Game Lives

 - Donkey Kong Country has balloons.
 Red balloons give one extra life, green ones give two and blue ones give three.
 Collecting three identical animal tokens opens a special area where the player can get even more extra lives.
-A lot of lives; roughly every 100 mini-tokens you gather in the special areas net you an extra life, and there's usually a mega-token there that, if collected, effectively doubled the total amount of mini-tokens collected.
+A lot of lives; every 100 mini-tokens you gather in the special areas net you an extra life, and there's a mega-token there that, if collected, doubles the total amount of mini-tokens collected.

 - Donkey Kong Country

 - The first level, "Jungle Hijinxs", is short and extremely easy and contains tons of life balloons (in addition to the lives you get from bananas and animal tokens).
 It can be played as many times as you want before moving on to the rest of the game.

 - The rope trick consists of getting on a rope in the stage "Misty Mines" and placing yourself next to the barrels that spawn enemies.
 From there you can jump on an enemy and then back to the vine without touching the ground.
 After doing it eight times, each consecutive time.